CrossRef/niso-ali/README.md

     * examples/free-to-read-indefinitely.rdf - "Example of <free_to_read> without
       date restrictions"
 * Appendix A.4 - JSON Implementation
-    * *no example* - "Example JSON implementation that specifies only that the resource is free-to-read"
+    * examples/free-to-read-indefinitely.json - "Example JSON implementation that
+      specifies only that the resource is free-to-read"
-    * *no example* - "Example JSON implementation with start and end date for free_to_read"
+    * examples/free-to-read-period.json - "Example JSON implementation with start
+      and end date for free_to_read"
     * examples/license-only.json - "Example JSON implementation that specifies
       free-to-read, as well as giving a license URI"